couchbaselabs/node-ottoman/docusaurus/docs/advanced/transactions.md

 ### Transaction Syntax

-The syntax is pretty simple, just need to define the function to be run by `$transaction`, then you only need to use the `ctx` parameter as option for the operations inside the `$transaction` function.
+The syntax is pretty simple, just need to define the function to be run by `$transaction`, then you only need to use the `ctx` parameter as an option for the operations inside the `$transaction` function.

 ```typescript
 await otttoman.$transactions(async (ctx: TransactionAttemptContext) => {